stackflows-com/php-client-stackflows/docs/Api/EnvironmentApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$includeownercompanycategorytagscommentsCounttagsCountdiagrams = accusantium; // string | Possible includes
+$includeownercompanycategorytagscommentsCounttagsCountdiagrams = est; // string | Possible includes
-$filterWithAnyTagstestTaganotherTestTag = itaque; // string | Will return models that has any of specified tags
+$filterWithAnyTagstestTaganotherTestTag = ipsam; // string | Will return models that has any of specified tags
-$filterWithoutAnyTags1 = ea; // string | Will return list of all models that has no tags at all
+$filterWithoutAnyTags1 = voluptatem; // string | Will return list of all models that has no tags at all
-$filterAutocompletetes = velit; // string | Retrieve list that has \"tes\" at the start of their name
+$filterAutocompletetes = maiores; // string | Retrieve list that has \"tes\" at the start of their name
-$filterSearchtes = mollitia; // string | Retrieve list that has \"tes\" in their name
+$filterSearchtes = est; // string | Retrieve list that has \"tes\" in their name
-$filterCategories12 = pariatur; // string | Filter by specific categories
+$filterCategories12 = id; // string | Filter by specific categories
 $filterUncategorized = true; // bool | List only uncategorized process models.
 $filterSubscribable = true; // bool | List only subscribable process models.
-$sortnameCreatedAtUpdatedAt = ut; // string | Sorting example
+$sortnameCreatedAtUpdatedAt = esse; // string | Sorting example
 $contentType = application/json; // string |
 $accept = application/json; // string |

 try {
-    $result = $apiInstance->authBusinessModelsList($includeownercompanycategorytagscommentsCounttagsCountdiagrams, $filterWithAnyTagstestTaganotherTestTag, $filterWithoutAnyTags1, $filterAutocompletetes, $filterSearchtes, $filterCategories12, $filterUncategorized, $filterSubscribable, $sortnameCreatedAtUpdatedAt, $contentType, $accept);
+    $result = $apiInstance->getEnvironmentBusinessModelsList($includeownercompanycategorytagscommentsCounttagsCountdiagrams, $filterWithAnyTagstestTaganotherTestTag, $filterWithoutAnyTags1, $filterAutocompletetes, $filterSearchtes, $filterCategories12, $filterUncategorized, $filterSubscribable, $sortnameCreatedAtUpdatedAt, $contentType, $accept);
     print_r($result);
 } catch (Exception $e) {
-    echo 'Exception when calling EnvironmentApi->authBusinessModelsList: ', $e->getMessage(), PHP_EOL;
+    echo 'Exception when calling EnvironmentApi->getEnvironmentBusinessModelsList: ', $e->getMessage(), PHP_EOL;
 }
 ```